-In northern England, Patella vulgata reached sexual maturity in their second year (Blackmore, 1969) and thereafter reproduce annually.
+Life histories and reproduction.
+In northern England, limpets reached sexual maturity in their second year (Blackmore, 1969) and thereafter reproduced annually.
 Limpets may change sex during their lifetime, with younger animals being male and older animals tending to be female (Blackmore, 1969).
 In Robin Hood's Bay, Lewis & Bowman (1975) observed spawning of Patella vulgata in the Autumn, with spatfall occurring in winter when desiccation pressures were lower.

 The rate and density of colonization are affected by the presence of other species.
-Lewis & Bowman (1975), observed that mussels promote settlement of Patella vulgata.
+Lewis & Bowman (working in Robin Hood's Bay in northern England) observed that mussels promote settlement of Patella vulgata.
 The settlement was also higher amongst barnacles and light coverings of algae.
 Dense coverings of mussels and fucoids, however, inhibit settlement through competition for space or prevention of settlement.

+Semibalanus balanoides brood egg masses over autumn and winter and release the nauplii larvae during spring or early summer, to coincide with phytoplankton blooms on which the larvae feed.
 Local environmental conditions, including surface roughness (Hills & Thomason, 1998), wind direction (Barnes, 1956), shore height, wave exposure (Bertness et al., 1991) and tidal currents (Leonard et al., 1998) have been identified, among other factors, as factors affecting settlement of Semibalanus balanoides.
-Biological factors such as larval supply, competition for space, the presence of adult barnacles (Prendergast et al., 2009) and the presence of species that facilitate or inhibit settlement (Kendall et al., 1985, Jenkins et al., 1999) also play a role in recruitment.
+Biological factors such as larval supply, competition for space, the presence of adult barnacles (Prendergast et al., 2009) and the presence of species that facilitate or inhibit settlement (Kendall, et al., 1985; Jenkins et al., 1999) also play a role in recruitment.
 Mortality of juveniles can be high but highly variable, with up to 90% of Semibalanus balanoides dying within ten days (Kendall et al., 1985).
-Presumably, these factors would also influence the transport, supply and settlement of Chthamaus spp.